Anomalies in (2+1)D fermionic topological phases and (3+1)D path integral state sums for fermionic SPTs: Bosonic Shadow: Symmetry-enriched Crane-Yetter path integral with 3-form gauge field

 \subsection{Equivalence to $\Z_2$ gauge theory with fermionic matter enriched with global $G_b$ symmetry}

-We will argue that the path integral $Z_b$ defined above, which takes the super-modular category $\mathcal{C}$ is input, is equivalent to a $\Z_2$ gauge theory with a fermionic charge, and enriched with a global $G_b$ symmetry.
-This implies, for example, that when $M^4$ is an orientable manifold,
+The path integral $Z_b$ defined above, which takes the super-modular category $\mathcal{C}$ as input, is equivalent to a $\Z_2$ gauge theory with a fermionic charge, and enriched with a global $G_b$ symmetry.
+If we ignore the $G_b$ symmetry, this result follows from results recently proven in Ref.~\cite{johnsonfreyd2021minimal} \footnote{The work~\cite{johnsonfreyd2021minimal} shows (see the beginning of its Section 3) that, in a 2-categorical sense, every super-modular category is equivalent to the category {\bf sVec} of super-vector spaces, which corresponds to the $\{1,\psi\}$ topological order.
+In a physical language, this means that the bulk $(3+1)$D topological order defined by any super-modular category is in the same bulk phase as the $\{1,\psi\}$ order.}.